-Matthew Wawrzynski is Associate Professor and coordinator of the Higher, Adult, and Lifelong Education program at Michigan State University.
+Matthew Wawrzynski is Associate Professor within the Higher, Adult, and Lifelong Education program at Michigan State University.
 He received a B.S. in Biology from Canisius College, a M.S. in College Personnel from Indiana University-Bloomington, and a Ph.D. in Education, Leadership, Policy, and Administration from University of Maryland–College Park.

 His scholarly work examines how student input characteristics (e.g., non-cognitive variables, expectations) and environmental variables (e.g., living learning communities, involvement experiences, peer education learning outcomes) influence postsecondary student outcomes (e.g., learning, development, and engagement).
 Before coming to Michigan State University, he was an AERA Postdoctoral Research Fellow and worked at the National Survey of Student Engagement.
 In addition to his experiences as a faculty member, he served as a student affairs practitioner for almost 15 years in the areas of residence life, orientation, advising, student life, drug and alcohol education, and judicial affairs.

 The National Peer Education Study